enribd/choose-your-own-it-readventure/mkdocs/docs/learning-paths/event-driven-architecture.md

 - [Microservices :construction:](/learning-paths/microservices): Study the pinnacle of distributed systems architectures, learn its tenets, and foremost, when and how to implement it.

+Want to change the subject?
+Here are some suggestions about other paths you can explore:

+- [Software Architecture :construction:](/learning-paths/software-architecture): Building software is not only about writing code, to design great platforms you should learn to think about extensibility, efficiency, easy integration, resilience, flexibility, and much more.

 ??? tip "Learn more related concepts! :round_pushpin: :beginner: :gem:"

     <sub>[**#lously-coupled**]()&nbsp;&nbsp;[**#nats**]()&nbsp;&nbsp;[**#kafka**]()&nbsp;&nbsp;[**#pulsar**]()&nbsp;&nbsp;[**#json-schema**]()&nbsp;&nbsp;[**#avro**]()&nbsp;&nbsp;[**#event-storming**]()&nbsp;&nbsp;[**#event-sourcing**]()&nbsp;&nbsp;[**#schema-registry**]()&nbsp;&nbsp;</sub>